elixir-lang/elixir-lang.github.com/getting_started/mix.markdown

 ## 8 Lots To Do

-Mix is still very much a work in progress.
+Mix is still a work in progress.
 Feel free to visit [our issues tracker](https://github.com/elixir-lang/elixir/issues) to add issues for anything you'd like to see in Mix and feel free to contribute.